SoftwareAG/c8y-docs/src/render/guides/predictive-analytics/web-app/home-screen.html.md

 ![Home screen](/guides/images/zementis/zementis-home-screen.png)

-The **Home screen** provides
+The **Home screen** provides:

-* an introduction to the application,
+* An introduction to the application
-* quick links to important topics like machine learning and PMML
+* Quick links to important topics like machine learning and PMML
-* lists of your models and resources
+* Lists of your models and resources